nearst/laconia/packages/laconia-test/README.md

 Integration test is a very important layer to be tested in the Serverless Architecture, due to the nature of its ecosystem dependencies.
-Laconia Test package aims to make integration test easy especially when you are testing your system from end to end.
+Laconia Test package aims to make integration test easy especially when you are testing your system end to end.

 ## Features